nvkantonio/sse_request/README.md

     body: {'hello': 'world'},
   );

   /// Obtains a [Stream] of events.
+  ///
+  /// First parameter is the subscription name, which is used
+  /// to distinguish connection events for multiple streams.
+  ///
   /// Nothing is send until the first listener is attached. final stream = getRequest.getStream('name:1');